lextm/jekyll-theme-chirpy/_posts/2008-3-3-manual-installation-of-firefox-extensions.md

 However, at home due to the limited bandwidth I just could not download the theme in the Firefox way tonight.
 Therefore I saved it as a file and tried to install it manually.

-Don’t be fooled by the theme package even though its extension is jar.
+Don't be fooled by the theme package even though its extension is jar.
 It is not a Java executable but a zip file.
 The installation steps are,

 1. Open install.rdf file in Notepad, and see the value (in this case, nasanightlaunch@example.com).
 1. Create a folder named nasanightlaunch@example.com under C:\Users\lextm\AppData\Roaming\Mozilla\Firefox\Profiles\b9zwtf39.default\extensions (this path may be different on your machine).